Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Discussion

-In addition, when students, faculty and administrators access these services, they are not asked for explicit consent.
-Universities can, for example in the case of GDPR~\cite{voigt2017eu}, use \textit{legitimate interest} or \textit{performance of a contract} to justify all the data flows that come with cloud services.
-This means that students and faculty may not have a (meaningful) option to opt-out of these services.
-When there is an opt-out process, people may be incentivized not to use them, e.g., reserving them for ``severe cases'' and with time and capacity burdens for faculty and staff.
+When students, faculty and staff access these services, they are not asked for explicit consent.
+Universities can, e.g., in the case of GDPR~\cite{voigt2017eu}, use \textit{legitimate interest}, \textit{public tasks} or \textit{performance of a contract} to justify data flows to cloud services.
+Hence, students and faculty may not have a (meaningful) option to opt-out of these services.
+When there is an opt-out process, people may be incentivized not to use them, e.g., reserving them for `severe cases' creating time and capacity burdens for faculty and staff.
 When incentive structures are set up by-design and by-policy to push people onto cloud infrastructures, it is hard to speak of choice.
-Especially when their resources are limited, public education institutions end up leveraging their structures to on-board students, faculty, and staff as cloud service consumers~\cite{lindh2016information}.
+Hence, public education institutions may end up leveraging their structures to on-board students, faculty, and staff as cloud service consumers~\cite{lindh2016information}.

-If universities continue to outsource core functions to cloud platforms, students will no longer have \emph{a choice} on whether they want to expose some of their most private information---their academic development during their most formative years---to these major cloud providers.
+If universities continue to outsource core functions to cloud platforms, students will no longer have \emph{a choice} on whether they want to expose some of their most private information to these major cloud providers.
 Considering that these cloud services are economically under pressure to monetize either the data they collect (e.g., by creating a recruiting business~\cite{piazza2017}), or the infrastructural dependency they create, the practices that are being established here are concerning.
-Universities may have to consider whether it is ethical or legal to create an environment where informed consent to data collection is, essentially, no longer possible.
+As Hasan and Fritz~\cite{edtech-pets-22} argued, platforms, such as LMS (see \S\ref{sec:lms}), can collect a wealth of sensitive behavioral and demographic student data, which can be abused for advertisement or surveillance.
+They also observed, even when this data is not collected directly, student demographics can still be inferred, potentially through the combination with data from other sources.
+Thus, universities may have to consider whether it is ethical or legal to create an environment where informed consent to data collection is, essentially, no longer possible.